General Information

 Connections between walkway cable and tree

-The vertical cable is looped around the trunk over a branch bark ridge and terminated with U-bolt clamps.
-The connections are of direct contact type (cable-to-cable and cable-to-tree).
+The walkway cable is directly connected to the vertical cable, which is looped around the trunk over a branch bark ridge and terminated with U-bolt clamps.
 Figure 7 shows a schematic three-dimensional view of the bridge.

 Suspended bridge.